lucyus/drag/README.md

 ```js
 drag.removeBoundary();
 ```
-By default, there is no boundaries.
+By default, there are no boundaries.

 ### Handle